 We term the general class of rank-based scheduling schemes using (1) Multihop Latency Aware schedules.
-Our goal in this paper is to determine the proper value for the lifetimedistance factor, so as to achieve an optimal balance between the remaining distance and the remaining lifetime in ranking the transmission priority of packets.
-Clearly, it is possible to adopt a ranking function other than (1).
-The derivation of an optimal ranking function remains an open problem for future research.
+Our goal in this paper is to determine the proper value for the lifetimedistance factor, so as to achieve optimal balance between the remaining distance and the remaining lifetime in ranking packets.

-IV.
-PERFORMANCE ANALYSIS FRAMEWORK FOR MLA Scheduling
+4. PERFORMANCE ANALYSIS OF MLA SCHEDULES

 In this section, we propose a recursive analytical framework to study the effect of the lifetime-distance factor on the performance of multihop scheduling.
 We are particularly interested in computing p{loss} , the probability of packet loss due to insufficient remaining lifetime.
-Table I lists the notations used throughout the rest of this section.